magnunscheffer/veeam/hrc/README.md

 # Hardened Repository Check

-The hardened-check.sh script was created to highlight possible configuration errors in the hardened repository, they are basic checks based on official Veeam guides:
+The hr-check.sh script was created to highlight possible configuration errors in the hardened repository, they are basic checks based on official Veeam guides:

 - https://helpcenter.veeam.com/docs/backup/vsphere/hardened_repository_deploy.html?ver=110